 What should I do if I move or change my name?

 For an address change, submit a signed statement to the Secretary of State within 30 days.
 If you move to a different county within Oklahoma, your commission continues in the county of appointment until it expires.
-You're not required to get a new bond and seal for this type of change.
+A new bond and seal are not required for this type of change.

-If you change your name during your commission, you can continue to use your old name until your commission expires.
-If you do want to update your name, you will need to resign the current commission and reapply as a new Notary.
-You will also need to purchase a new bond and seal and submit a signed request to cancel the previous commission issued under your former name.
+If you legally change your name during your commission, you may continue to use your old name until your commission expires.
+If you’d like to update your name, take the following steps:

 What is the process to renew my commission as an Oklahoma Notary?

-You can begin the renewal process no earlier than six weeks before your commission expires.
+You may renew your Oklahoma Notary commission up to six weeks before your commission expires.
 The renewal process in Oklahoma is similar to the process to become a Notary.
-Complete the application and submit it along with a $20 renewal fee to the Secretary of State.
-You will need to purchase a new bond and seal.
+Complete the application and submit it along with a $45 renewal application fee to the Secretary of State.
+A new bond and seal must be purchased.

 What do I need to know about remote online notarization in Oklahoma?

 Oklahoma is the 20th state to allow remote online notarizations.
-Effective January 1, 2020, Notaries Public can register to perform RONs for signers in any location as long as the Notaries themselves are physically located within Oklahoma at the time of the notarial act.
+Notaries Public may register to perform RONs for signers in any location as long as the Notaries themselves are physically located within Oklahoma at the time of the notarial act.
 Use our step-by-step guide to learn how you can become an Oklahoma remote Notary.

 Back to Top